Eschatology

 Heaven’s essence is the beatific vision - direct, unmediated access to God’s source code.
 It’s like having complete read access to the entire divine codebase, understanding everything perfectly, and experiencing infinite joy from this knowledge.

-This vision is not merely a metaphorical “seeing” but a true intellectual apprehension of God as He is in Himself.
-The Council of Florence (1439) declared that the souls of the blessed “see the divine essence with an intuitive vision and even face to face, without the mediation of any creature” (Laetentur Caeli).
-This direct knowledge surpasses all earthly understanding, as St. Paul wrote: “Now we see in a mirror dimly, but then face to face.
+The Council of Florence (1439) reaffirmed this teaching in Laetentur Caeli, emphasizing that the blessed see God “clearly, as He truly is, One and Three,” yet this vision varies in degree according to merit.
+St. Paul anticipated this reality: “Now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known” (1 Corinthians 13:12).

 class Heaven {